 Are Serbian Croatian Bosnian and Montenegrin the same language?
 What about Macedonian and Slovenian?
 How different or similar are they?

 Welcome to my blog for Serbian language learners.
 It contains free Serbian lessons and articles about Serbia and its lifestyle.
 To read more about me, visit my presentation page.
 To see the new project I work on most of my time, visit SERBONIKA - Serbian Language School.
 Connect with me on LinkedIN, Facebook, YouTube or Instagram.

 What’s the difference between Slovenian Serbian Croatian Bosnian Montenegrin and Macedonian?
 How different or similar are the languages of ex Yugoslavia?
-Can the people understand each other speaking these languages?

 I was born in a country named Yugoslavia

 It was a big and diverse country that included 6 republics: Slovenia, Croatia, Bosnia Herzegovina, Serbia, Montenegro and Macedonia; and two autonomous provinces: Vojvodina and Kosovo.
 The official language of the country was called Serbo-Croatian, or srpskohrvatski.

 That was my favorite subject at school.
 Some classes included Slovenian and Macedonian songs and poems.
 I remember, we learned them as funny rhymes, never really understanding the languages completely – only a few words here and there.

 In the nineties, Yugoslavia fell apart